Coronavirus: latest official figures

-The number of lab-confirmed coronavirus cases in West Berkshire is now 478, an increase of one since yesterday (Thursday).
+The number of lab-confirmed coronavirus cases in West Berkshire is now 478, which represents no increase on yesterday.

 Since July 2, the figure now includes both Pillar 1 data (tests that are taken in Public Health England and NHS labs, NHS hospitals and results from NHS care and health workers) and Pillar 2 data, which relates to testing done in the wider community.